 Phase 2: Peer-learning activities (2019–2022)

-An animated video and a static infographic conveying key messages from the CROSP project have been produced.
-These multimedia outputs explain what specialist provision is, why its shifting role to support inclusive education is important and how policy can aid in this shift.
+An animated video (with subtitles in 25 Agency languages) and an infographic convey key messages from phase 1 of CROSP.
+These outputs explain what specialist provision is, why its shifting role to support inclusive education is important and how policy can aid in this shift.

-To ensure the quality of the CROSP activities, a project evaluator conducted formative evaluation of the peer-learning approach process.
+To ensure the quality of the CROSP activities, an activity evaluator conducted formative evaluation of the peer-learning process.
 The resulting Formative Evaluation of Peer Learning report outlines the key findings.